Address format by country and area: Belgium

 The Belgian addressing guidelines are registered with the Universal Postal Union (UPU and see the link Universal Postal Union – Postal addressing systems in member countries).
-These guidelines indicate exactly how to combine the various address components in order to obtain a correctly formatted postal address.
+These guidelines indicate exactly how to combine the various address components to obtain a correctly formatted postal address.

 The complete set of addressing guidelines can be found on the website of the Belgian postal operator (bpost).
 The correct representation of an address is not limited to the correct structure of address components but also relates to the content of addresses and their position on envelopes (see bpost – Lettres & cartes – Envoi – Comment addresser ? (in French)).

 It is also possible to validate a Belgian postal address on bpost's website and to receive feedback on the content and the format of an address.

 Brazil

 In Brazil, an address must be written this way: